How to Make Chaga Tea and 9 Other Chaga Recipes

 How To Make Chaga Tea

-Chaga has traditionally been consumed as tea in Finland, Russia, and other countries.
+Chaga tea has traditionally been consumed as tea in Finland, Russia, and other countries.
 Raw chaga chunks can be soaked in hot water, which acts as an extraction agent for all the nutrients from the chitinous interior of chaga.

 The most accessible way to make chaga tea is by using a high-quality pure chaga extract like the Real Mushrooms Chaga Extract powder.
 The hot water extraction method used for our chaga products ensures a higher concentration of the beneficial bioactive compounds than the traditional method.
 It is also more economical — the amount of chaga powder needed to make the tea is much smaller than using actual chaga chunks.